logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/control-flow/if-control-not-exists/_index.md

 weight: 12
 aliases:
     - /TA_Automation/Topics/bia_if_control_not_exists.html
+keywords: "if control does not exist, check if control does not exist, check nonexistence of control, verify nonexistence of control"
 ---
-keyword: [if control does not exist, check if control does not exist, check nonexistence of control, verify nonexistence of control]
----

-# if control not exists

 ## Description